City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

     * if the ports 3000-3001 are taken by the backend and frontend already, you are suggested another port automatically
     * if you choose port 3002, you can see admin-frontend running at [http://localhost:3002](http://localhost:3002)

-Note that if you are not using Docker, you need to set the `REACT_APP_API_URL` variable correctly, including the port (e.g. http://localhost:3000/api).
+Note that if you are not using Docker, you need to set the `VITE_API_URL` variable correctly, including the port (e.g. http://localhost:3000/api).

 ## Creating a youth worker user